EugeneBoondock/earth2_api_wrapper/README.md

 - 🏠 **Property Information**: Get detailed property and resource data
 - 👤 **User Data**: Fetch public user information and profiles
 - 🎮 **Avatar Sales**: Track recent avatar skin sales
-- 🔐 **Authentication Support**: Optional cookie/CSRF token authentication for private data
+- 🔐 **Authentication Support**: Optional cookie/CSRF token authentication for private data (⚠️ No 2FA/TOTP support)
 - 🛡️ **Built-in Safeguards**: Comprehensive rate limiting and abuse prevention to protect Earth2's bandwidth
 - 📈 **Usage Monitoring**: Real-time statistics and efficiency tracking
 - 💾 **Smart Caching**: Intelligent response caching to reduce API load

+## Important Limitations

+### 🚫 No 2FA/TOTP Support
+This wrapper **does not support Two-Factor Authentication (2FA) or TOTP**.
+The authentication methods only work with accounts that use basic email/password authentication.
+If your Earth2 account has 2FA enabled:

+- ❌ `e2 login` command will fail
+- ❌ Programmatic `authenticate()` method will fail
+- ✅ Manual cookie extraction still works (see Authentication section)
+- ✅ All public endpoints work without authentication

+### 🔒 Read-Only Operations
+This wrapper only provides read-only access to Earth2's APIs.
+It excludes any automation for:
+- Raiding, dispensing, charging
+- Jewel management
+- Civilian operations
+- Any game mechanics that could affect gameplay

 ## API Endpoints Covered